 Life insurance proceeds are paid to named beneficiaries.
 If there are no named beneficiaries, then it is part of the deceased person’s probate estate.
 That means a probate court needs to determine who is to receive the insurance money.

 For estate tax purposes, life insurance is considered part of the estate if the deceased person owned the policy.
+Otherwise, it is not part of the deceased person’s estate.

 When Is it NOT Part Of An Estate?